 All servicing that involves the recovery and/or adding of an ODS requires record keeping on your record data sheet or a form provided by MOPIA.
-There are online, fillable record data sheets available on MOPIA's website.

-In essence, every ounce of an ODS should be accounted for.
+In essence, every ounce of an ODS should be accounted.
 In many instances, this may require weighing a bottle after every job.
 In other circumstances, recovery units or gauges are available to measure the amount of substance added or recovered.

-You are free to choose or develop your own record system as long as it meets the requirements of the Regulation.
+There are several companies, computer programs and systems available for your record keeping use.
+MOPIA has available an Excel record sheet on our web site.
+However, you are free to choose or develop your own record system as long as it meets the requirements of the Regulation.
 It is suggested that you contact MOPIA prior to using a new form or system.
 MOPIA can review your record system to help ensure you are properly recording the required information.

 You must submit a copy of your record data sheets once a year by February 1st to MOPIA.
 In addition, keep a copy of your records on file.
-Manitoba's Conservation and Climate Environment Officers are working to ensure compliance.
-They may visit your workplace and request evidence that records are being kept.
+Manitoba's Sustainable Development Ministry is working to ensure compliance.
 Those who do not submit records may be prosecuted.

-Secondary Distributor Record Requirements
+Secondary Distributor record requirements